AlphaWallet/Web3E/README.md

 ## Version 1.02

 Web3E is a fully functional Web3 framework for Embedded devices running Arduino.
+Web3E now has methods which allow you to use TokenScript in your IoT solution for rapid deployment.
 Tested mainly on ESP32 and working on ESP8266.
 Also included is a rapid development DApp injector to convert your embedded server into a fully integrated Ethereum DApp.

 Starting from a simple requirement - write a DApp capable of running on an ESP32 which can serve as a security door entry system.
 Some brave attempts can be found in scattered repos but ultimately even the best are just dapp veneers or have ingeneous and clunky hand-rolled communication systems like the Arduino wallet attempts.